werf/werf/docs/pages/reference/glossary.md

 — is special _dimg_ that is used by another _dimgs_ and _artifacts_ to isolate the build process and build tools resources (environments, software, data).

 ## Stage
-— is a logically grouped set of dappfile instructions, as well as the conditions and rules by which these instructions are assembled.
+— is a logically grouped set of config instructions, as well as the conditions and rules by which these instructions are assembled.

-The dapp assembly process is a sequential build of _stages_.
+The werf assembly process is a sequential build of _stages_.

 ## User stage
-— is a _stage_ with assembly instructions from dappfile.
+— is a _stage_ with assembly instructions from config.

 ## Stage assembly container
 — is container for assembling stage instructions based on previous stage image (or on _base image_ for _from stage_).